 - Nurses should achieve higher levels of education and training through an improved education system that promotes seamless academic progression.

 - Nurses should be full partners, with physicians and other health professionals, in redesigning health care in the United States.

 - Effective workforce planning and policy making require better data collection and information infrastructure.

 The report is designed to serve as a framework for changes in the nursing profession and the health care delivery system.
 These nurse-led solutions are directed to individual policy makers, national state and local government leaders, payers, health care researchers, executives and professionals – including nurses and others – as well as to larger groups such as licensing bodies, education institutions, and philanthropic and advocacy organizations, especially those advocating for consumers.
-Since its release in October 2010, The Future of Nursing has remained the top visited report on the IOM’s website.

 - Report Recommendations (PDF, HTML)